Indonesian student designs his life in fashion - ExBulletin

 Indonesian student designs his life in fashion

-NANNING, April 27 (Xinhua) — At a graduation performance at Guangxi Arts University in Nanning, capital of south China's Guangxi Zhuang Autonomous Region, students pause net, fascinated by the beauty of five blue and white patchwork outfits that mix Indonesian batik. patterns with traditional elements of Chinese Peking opera.
+NANNING, April 27 (Xinhua) — At a graduation performance at Guangxi Arts University in Nanning, capital of south China's Guangxi Zhuang Autonomous Region, students stop in their tracks , fascinated by the beauty of five blue and white patchwork outfits mixing Indonesian batik patterns. with traditional elements of Chinese Peking opera.

 The collection was created by Yusuf Maulana Firdaus, an international student from Jakarta, Indonesia.